Pulling Down the Moon

 DHA and DHEA are very different supplements – while both have important roles in trying to conceive it’s vital to know the difference between the two.
 If you have additional questions, please ask your reproductive endocrinologist or one of our nutritionists at Pulling Down the Moon.

-Meet Beth Heller
+Meet the Author: Beth Heller

 Beth Heller is a co-founder and co-director of Pulling Down the Moon, Inc., where she specializes in Integrative Care for Fertility (ICF).
 With a Master's Degree in Human Nutrition and Dietetics, she previously worked as a Nutrition Researcher on an NIH-funded study before discovering the powerful connection between mind and body through yoga.
 Beth's journey into yoga began in 1998, helping her regain her reproductive health, and she later delved into deeper practices, including meditation and breathwork.
 Despite experiencing the loss of a stillborn daughter, Beth found solace in yoga's ability to provide inner stability and hope.
 She co-founded Pulling Down the Moon and continued her personal fertility journey, eventually welcoming two sons.
 Beth's mission is to share the tools of yoga and traditional healing therapies with others facing fertility challenges, and she is an active member of relevant professional organizations while teaching yoga in the Chicago area.